Time behaviour of Hubble parameter by torsion: Time dependence of Hubble parameter

 First let us see to what values the local assumption (\ref{Ht}) will lead which might explain a discrepancy to earlier data.
 We assume that the starting time $t_0$ is fixed at $H(t_0)=0$.
 Then the Hubble constant at present time $H_0=H(t_p)$ and $q_0$ is related with the cosmological constant as \be \lambda=3 q_0 H_0^2\sim H_0^2 \ee which is in agreement of high-redshift rotation curves and MOND calculations \cite{milgrom17}.
 Within this simplistic picture we assume the older value $q_0\approx 1/2$ and see from (\ref{Ht}) that the initial time is $t_0=0$ for $H=\infty$, the present and final time where the Hubble constant vanishes read \be t_p &=&{1\over \sqrt{q_0}H_0} (\pi-{\rm arccot}{\sqrt{q_0}})-t_0\approx 11.8\times 10^9 {\rm a} \nonumber\\ t_\infty&=&{\pi\over \sqrt{q_0}H_0}-t_0\approx 30.2\times 10^9 {\rm a}, \ee respectively, with $1/H_0\approx 13.6\times 10^9 a$.

 The relative time change of the Hubble constant plotted in figure~\ref{hubble} in this simplistic picture would be at present ${\dot H/ H}(t_0)\approx -2\times 10^{-10}{\rm a}^{-1}$.
 All these times agree astonishingly well with the Big Bang scenario though only locally measured and with the wrong time dependence.
-We will see that the values changes only slightly if we consider the time the light travels from far distances but will get the right time dependence.
-The time dependence of the Hubble constant comes here in local approximation only from the structure of the metric and the cosmological constant and is independent of the factor $C$ describing the spatial dependence of the expansion parameter.
+We will see that these values changes only slightly if we consider correctly the time the light travels from far distances which will lead to the right time dependence of accelerating Hubble parameter.
+The wrong time dependence of the Hubble parameter here in local approximation has followed only from the structure of the metric and the cosmological constant and is independent of the factor $C$ describing the spatial dependence of the expansion parameter.
+This problem in late-time cosmology are typical for models loke Lambda cold dark matter ($\Lambda$CDM).
+Extensions lead to models with an extra parameter \cite{Mae17}, or e.g. investigation of unparticle cosmology \cite{AP21}.

-\paragraph{Hubble parameter from distant light}
+\subsection{Hubble parameter from distant light}

 The spatial and time dependence of the expansion parameter (\ref{Ryx1}) allows to consider the time the light is traveling from far distances.
-In figure~\ref{a_rt} we plot the square of this expansion parameter.
+In figure~\ref{a_rt} we plot the square of this expansion parameter as a function of time and space.
 Contrary to the simplistic picture before we measure light from distant objects.
 This means we cannot consider space and time independently as before.
 Instead we have to consider Hubble parameter at the light path $r=r_0+c (t-t_0)$ indicated by the red line in figure~\ref{a_rt}.
 One sees the oscillating behaviour with respect to space and time.
-The spatial variation shows interestingly one additional maxima at large distances before it falls of rapidly.
+The spatial variation shows interestingly one additional maxim at large distances before it falls off rapidly.